hiso-nz/nzhts/IG publisher validation/Data standards workshop guidance/Overview.md

 ### Coordination server background processes to scan registry

-Note that currently the tx server registry is manually updated by contributors adding their servers and HL7 (Mostly Graham managing/approving)
+Note that currently the tx server registry is manually updated by contributors adding their servers and HL7 (Mostly Grahame managing/approving)

 ```mermaid
 sequenceDiagram